Weather of 2010: April

-April 1–6

-On March 31, the UK Met Office issued severe weather warnings for April 1 in the following regions: Northern Ireland, Northern England, Wales and Scotland.
+On March 31, the UK Met Office issued severe weather warnings for April 1 i Northern Ireland, Northern England, Wales and Scotland.
 Heavy rain fell in Banbury and moderate snow fell in Scotland on the 2nd.

-April 1 and 2 had temperatures plummet to minus 50 degrees in Mongolia's Tuul valley, The peasant villager Urna said she bought "400 bundles of grass and tons of feed so that we would be ready" for any further bad weather.
+April 1 and 2 had temperatures plummet to minus 50 degrees in Mongolia's Tuul valley.
 The Mongolian Red Cross reported that about 4,500,000 head of livestock died as a result of the bad weather this year.
 Tume, who lives in Ulan Bator, said that he had noticed that there were several harsh winters in a row.
 He blamed climate change, but experts said that overgrazing by cattle had also killed off most of the country's grassland.

 The April 2010 Rio de Janeiro floods and mudslides were an extreme weather event that affected the State of Rio de Janeiro in Brazil in the first days of April 2010.
 At least 212 people died, 161 people were injured (including several rescuers), while at least 15,000 people were made homeless.
 Meteolagists exspessed concern over the intensity of the storms and their aftermath.
 The worst part was on the 5th and 6th.

-April 17

 Two buildings suddenly fell into the River Buriganga in Nababerchar city's Kamrangirchar district during a heavy storm on April 17, 2010.
 Bangladeshi police claimed the foundations were weakened by illegal lifting of sand by local sand traders.
 Heavy rain also hit the borders of Armenia and Azerbaijan in the evening.

-April 27–28

 A major snowstorm hit New England after the western side of a low pressure system sank southward from eastern Ontario on April 27, merging with part of a second low.
 Vermont was hit with the most snow, which totaled as much as 60 cm.
 Close to 30,000 customers were left without power.

-April 28–30

-Snow fell east of the Rocky Mountains in southern Alberta as the cold sector of a storm dumped over 25 cm of snow in the Calgary area.
+In late April, snow fell east of the Rocky Mountains in southern Alberta as the cold sector of a storm dumped over 25 cm of snow in the Calgary area.
 Highway 2 was closed, ice coated some roads, and another 10 cm was expected to fall on Friday along with strong winds.